Earn Your Choral Voice Music Education Degree from GCU

 Graduates with a BA in Music Education - Choral: Voice will be prepared to pursue a career as a certified K-12 music teacher in public or private schools.
 Some graduates may choose to open their own private music studios or music instruction businesses.

-This music education degree leads to initial teacher licensure.
-All students are expected to understand the specific licensure requirements for the state in which they plan to teach.
+This choral music education degree leads to initial teacher licensure.
+You are expected to understand the specific licensure requirements for the state in which you plan to teach.

 General Education Requirements